Father kills three children, himself in California church shooting - NewsBreak

 “This was not a random shooting,” said Grassman, according to the Sacramento Bee .
 The shooter and victims “all knew each other,” he said.

-Grassmann also called the shooting a “domestic violence incident,” according to USA Today .Elk City man accused of killing 2-year-old boy posts $500,000 bond
+Grassmann also called the shooting a “domestic violence incident,” according to USA Today .California, Oregon, Washington to drop school mask mandates

 The woman who was killed seems to have been supervising the shooter’s visit with his children, according to the Sheriff’s Office.